SCAGspm/spm_dm_documentation_update/README.md

 # What
-This was created using readthedocs and mkdown for the SCAG SRPM user manual.
+This was created using readthedocs and mkdown for the SCAG SPM user manual.

 # How
 1. Create a python virtualenv